collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Let’s Pretend We’re Going on a Journey
+### The Journey

+Let’s pretend we’re going on a journey.
 The journey is to learn collaboration and code review.

 </td></tr>